microservices-api/kubernetes-microprofile-lab/README.md

 1. Click on the `Execute` button.
 Scroll down and you'll see the `curl` command that was used, the `Requested URL` and then details of the response.
 This entry has now been saved into the Cloudant database that our microservice is using.
     ![image](images/post_result.png)
 1. Now expand the `GET /attendee/{id}`, click the `Try it out` button, and type into the textbox the `id` you entered from the previous step.
-1. Click on `Execute` and inspect that the `Respond body` contains the same name that you created 2 steps ago.
+1. Click on `Execute` and inspect that the `Respond body` contains the same name that you created in step 2.
 You successfully triggered a fetch from our Open Liberty microservice into the Cloudant database.
 1. Feel free to explore the other APIs and play around with the microservice!

 # Part 4: Update the Helm release

 In this part of the lab you will practice how to make changes to the Helm release you just deployed on the cluster using the Helm CLI.

 So far, the database you deployed stores the data inside the container running the database.
-This means if the container gets deleted or restart for any reason, all the data stored in the database would be lost.
+This means if the container gets deleted or restarted for any reason, all the data stored in the database would be lost.

-In order to store the data outside of the database container, you would need enable data persistence through the Helm chart.
+In order to store the data outside of the database container, you would need to enable data persistence through the Helm chart.
 When you enable persistence, the database would store the data in a PersistentVolume.
 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or by a automatic provisioner.

 The steps below would guide you how to enable persistence for your database:

-1. If you did [Part 3](#Part-3-Explore-the-application), you should have seen that calling `GET /attendee/{id}` returns the `name` you specified.
+1. In [Part 3](#Part-3-Explore-the-application), you would've observed that calling `GET /attendee/{id}` returns the `name` you specified.
 Calling `GET` would read the data from the database.
-1. Find the pod name running the database container:
+1. Find the name of the pod that is running the database container:
     ```bash
     kubectl get pods --namespace <NAMESPACE>
     ```
     You should see a pod name similar to `vote-<NAMESPACE>-ibm-cloudant-dev-84489f78cb-h78dx`.
-1. Delete the Cloudant pod which deletes the container running the database.
+1. Delete the Cloudant pod to delete the container running the database.
 Replace `<POD_NAME>` with the pod name from the previous step:
     ```bash
     kubectl delete pod <POD_NAME> --namespace <NAMESPACE>
     ```